Java/Tomcat-Jetty

 cd DataDome-JavaModuleDome-*

-mvn -P servlet-api-3.0 install
+mvn -P servlet-api-4.0 install

-1. Copy the target/datadome-java-module-xx.jar file to the server lib directory, similarly to the below:
+1. Copy the target/datadome-java-module-xx.jarfile to the server lib directory, similarly to the below:

 /lib